VasilisMos/parallel-sparse-bmm/readme.md

 ## Generate Matrices A,B,C

-To generate Sparse Matrices **A,B,C**, simply open a `MATLAB` command prompt and move to the ./matlab directory of this Project and type:
+To generate Sparse Matrices **A,B,C**, simply open a `MATLAB\Octave` command prompt and move to the ./matlab directory of this Project and type:

     >> generate_datasets;

+Alternatively, if `Octave` is installed, simply execute from project directory:

+    $make data

 You can change the dimensions and the sparsity level  of produced matrices at the top of file ./matlab/generateDatasets.m.